bytebase/bytebase/docs/design/gh-ost-integration.md

 ## Overview

 Currently, bytebase runs DDL statements directly on databases.
-With this feature, user can choose to use gh-ost to do the migration for MySQL versions 5.6 or greater.
+With this feature, users can choose to use gh-ost to migrate MySQL versions 5.6 or greater.

 ### gh-ost: a brief introduction (quoted from gh-ost docs)

 > gh-ost is a triggerless online schema migration solution for MySQL.
 It is testable and provides pausability, dynamic control/reconfiguration, auditing, and many operational perks.

-gh-ost has 3 operation modes.
-It's recommended to connect to replica, migrate on primary (master).
-See picture below.
+gh-ost has three operation modes.
+It's recommended to connect to replica and migrate on primary (master).
+See the picture below.

 ![gh-ost-operation-modes](./gh-ost-operation-modes.png)